IDMNYU/synthaccess/brailleOverlays/README.md

 ## Option #1: Braille tape

 The simplest way to add braille to a synthesizer is to use a low cost braille labeller (such as [this one](https://www.maxiaids.com/product/reizen-rl-350-braille-labeler)) and some adhesive-backed labeling tape (such as [this](https://www.amazon.com/NineLeaf-Compatible-3D-Embossing-Organizer/dp/B0C3MGZKYH/?th=1)).
 You can then punch out braille labels and apply them directly to your synthesizer's front panel.
-If you use clear labels, you can place the braille labels directly over the printed labels on the synthesizer.
+If you use clear labels, you can place the braille labels over the printed labels on the synthesizer.
 You can also create braille labels manually, using a [braille stylus](https://carroll.org/product/single-line-slate-w-stylus/) on dymo tape or any adhesive paper.

 An alternative to this method is to print out sheets of braille on an embossing printer (such as [this one](https://viewplus.com/product/vp-columbia-2/#product-more-info)) using sticker paper, which you then cut out and affix to the device.
 You can use [BrailleBlaster](https://www.brailleblaster.org/) and the [Braille TTF](https://www.1001fonts.com/braille-font.html) typeface to experiment with this method.

-Depending on the density of controls on your synthesizer, you may not be able to label everything (see [mappings](#mappings), below, on some ideas for shorthand.
+Depending on the density of controls on your synthesizer, you may not be able to label everything (see [mappings](#mappings), below, on some ideas for shorthand).
 For synthesizers where it's not practicable to create a braille label for every single affordance, you could consider labelling the section headings of different areas of the synth (oscillator, filter, mixer, etc.), and then create a [tactile guide](../tactileSynths) to cover the details.

 ## Option #2: Labels on an overlay

 While it's great to add labels directly to your equipment, two issues might occur.
 First, the synthesizer surface might not take well to adhesive labels (for example, if the face plate on the synthesizer is powder-coated metal).
-Second, you might be worried about the labels damaging your synthesizer (for example, if you have a vintage equipment where adhesives might cause wear on the visual labels underneath.
+Second, you might be worried about the labels damaging your synthesizer (for example, if you have a vintage equipment where adhesives might cause wear on the visual labels underneath).

 A great solution for all of this is to cut a **plexiglass overlay** for your synthesizer, and then affix the braille to the overlay.
 You can often make these overlays simply if you have access to a laser cutter; you can use pre-cut plexiglass (we use [0.040" clear colorless acrylic](https://www.canalplastic.com/products/clear-colorless-0-040-acrylic-sheet?variant=37615076302)) to make clear, thin sheets that can sit on top of the synthesizer's face, with holes cut in place for switches, buttons, knobs, etc.

 The best overlays have ample space for all of the affordances (knobs, switches, sliders, jacks) on the synthesizer, but can still be affixed to the synth face in an easy manner.
-One way to do this is to add cutout points for the front panel mounting screws and make those circles small enough that you can use the screws to mounth the plexi overlay and securit it to the synth.
+One way to do this is to add cutout points for the front panel mounting screws and make those circles small enough that you can use the screws to mount the plexi overlay and secure it it to the synth.
 Additionally, potentiometers often have knobs or slider caps that can be removed, so the cutout can be narrower, as it only needs to accommodate the shaft of the pot.

 To make an overlay, there are a bunch of options: